-why did my credit score drop?
+Why did my credit score drop - financial advice illustration

-2. You Have Missed Your Payments
+2. You Missed a Payment

 3. Your Credit Card Balance Is Too High